-The balance sheet breakdown as at 31 December 2021 is, on the assets side: gross loans and advances to customers (including debt securities and commercial paper) in the amount of EUR 58.2 billion (EUR 56.8 billion recorded in "Financial assets at amortised cost - Loans to customers"; EUR 1.3 billion recorded in "Debt securities held associated with credit operations" and EUR 0.079 billion (gross amount without considering fair value adjustments) recorded in "Financial assets not held for trading mandatorily at fair value through profit or loss -Loans and advances to customers at fair value"), securities portfolio (including financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income and debt securities held not associated with credit operations) in the amount of EUR 21.2 billion and other assets net in the amount of EUR 3.2 billion; and on the liabilities side: deposits in the amount of EUR 69.6 billion (of which EUR 69.6 at the amortised cost), money market net (the difference between resources from credit institutions and cash and deposits at central banks, loans to credit institutions and loan agreements) in the amount of EUR -0.1 billion, debt issued by the Bank in the amount of EUR 5.5 billion and shareholders' equity in the amount of EUR 7.1 billion.
-The balance sheet breakdown as at 31 December 2011, is on the assets side: loans and advances to customers in the amount of EUR 68.0 billion, securities in the amount of EUR 12.1 billion and other assets net in the amount of EUR 3.2 billion; and on the liabilities side: deposits in the amount of EUR 47.5 billion, money market net in the amount of EUR 12.9 billion, debt issued by the Bank in the amount of EUR 18.5 billion and shareholders' equity in the amount of EUR 4.4 billion.
+The balance sheet breakdown as at 31 December 2022 is, on the assets side: gross loans and advances to customers (including debt securities and commercial paper) in the amount of EUR 57.7 billion (EUR 56.2 billion recorded in "Financial assets at amortised cost - Loans to customers"; EUR 1.5 billion recorded in "Debt securities held associated with credit operations" and EUR 0.021 billion (gross amount without considering fair value adjustments) recorded in "Financial assets not held for trading mandatorily at fair value through profit or loss - Loans and advances to customers at fair value"), securities portfolio (including financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income and debt securities held not associated with credit operations) in the amount of EUR 19.96 billion and other assets net in the amount of EUR 12.21 billion; and on the liabilities side: deposits in the amount of EUR 75.4 billion (at the amortised cost), money market net (the difference between resources from credit institutions and cash and deposits at central banks, loans to credit institutions and loan agreements) in the amount of EUR 5.7 billion, debt issued by the Bank in the amount of EUR 2.82 billion and shareholders' equity in the amount of EUR 5.9 billion.
+The balance sheet breakdown as at 31 December 2011, was on the assets side: loans and advances to customers in the amount of EUR 68.0 billion, securities in the amount of EUR 12.1 billion and other assets net in the amount of EUR 3.2 billion; and on the liabilities side: deposits in the amount of EUR 47.5 billion, money market net in the amount of EUR 12.9 billion, debt issued by the Bank in the amount of EUR 18.5 billion and shareholders' equity in the amount of EUR 4.4 billion.

-The breakdown by instrument of the outstanding amounts of the debt issued by the Bank as at 31 December 2021 (EUR 5.5 billion) is as follows (which are recorded in the captions "Financial liabilities at amortised cost - non subordinated debt securities issued", "Financial liabilities at amortised cost - subordinated debt" and "Financial liabilities at fair value through profit or loss"): MTN (EUR 1.6 billion), bonds and certificates (EUR 1.0 billion), covered bonds (EUR 1.0 billion), securitisations (EUR 0.2 billion), subordinated debt (EUR 1.4 billion) and loan agreements (EUR 0.4 billion).
+The breakdown by instrument of the outstanding amounts of the debt issued by the Bank as at 31 December 2022 (EUR 4.4 billion) is as follows (which are recorded in the captions "Financial liabilities at amortised cost - non subordinated debt securities issued", "Financial liabilities at amortised cost subordinated debt" and "Financial liabilities at fair value through profit or loss"): MTN (EUR 1.8 billion), bonds and certificates (EUR 0.9 billion), securitisations (EUR 0.1 billion), subordinated debt (EUR 1.3 billion) and loan agreements (EUR 0.3 billion).
 As at 31 December 2011, the breakdown by instrument of the outstanding amounts of the debt issued by the Bank (EUR 18.5 billion) was as follows: MTN (EUR 7.6 billion), bonds and certificates (EUR 4.1 billion), covered bonds (EUR 3.3 billion), securitisations (EUR 1.2 billion), subordinated debt (EUR 1.1 billion) and loan agreements (EUR 1.2 billion).

-The amount of the debt outstanding repaid from 2011-2016 was on average EUR 2.3 billion per year, the same amount as in 2017 (EUR 2.3 billion of debt repaid), EUR 0.8 billion of debt repaid in 2018, EUR 0.4 billion of debt repaid in 2019, EUR 0.5 billion of debt repaid in 2020 and EUR 0.5 billion of debt repaid in 2021.
-The amount of debt to be repaid in the years after 2021 amounts to EUR 5.5 billion.
-Future debt repayments (mediumlong term) are significantly lower than in the past.
+The amount of the debt outstanding repaid from 2011-2017 was on average EUR 2.3 billion per year, from 2018-2021 was on average EUR 2.1 billion and in 2022 EUR 1.1 billion.
+The amount of debt to be repaid in the years after 2022 amounts to EUR 4.4 billion.
+Future debt repayments (medium-long term) are significantly lower than in the past.

-The securities portfolio totalled EUR 12.1 billion as at December 2011 of which EUR 7.3 billion is sovereign debt (Portuguese Government Bonds totalled EUR 4.7 billion of which EUR 3.0 billion are Bonds and EUR 1.7 billion
+The securities portfolio totalled EUR 12.1 billion as at December 2011 of which EUR 7.3 billion is sovereign debt (Portuguese Government Bonds totalled EUR 4.7 billion of which EUR 3.0 billion are Bonds and EUR 1.7 billion are T-Bills, Polish Government Bonds totalled EUR 0.8 billion;